Comparative Document Study--Human Rights in Islam and in the French and American Enlightenment Traditions

 New Identities: Nationalism and Religion 1850-1914

-WEB LESSONS This unit of study from the World History for Us All website has four lessons, of which one "Nationalism, Imperialism, and Religion" specifically relates to religion in the modern world.
+WEB LESSONS This unit of study from the World History for Us All website at UCLA.
+It has four lessons, of which one "Nationalism, Imperialism, and Religion" specifically relates to religion in the modern world.
 HS

-PRIMARY SOURCES & LESSONS This booklet focuses on the causes of imperialism based on primary sources.
+PRIMARY SOURCES & LESSONS This DBQ focuses on the causes of imperialism based on primary sources.
+The question is: Was imperialism a proper and legitament policy fir the U.S. to follow at the turn of the 19th c.?
 The "White Man's Burden" and the Missionary Impulse are both highlighted as significant contributors to the idea that imperializing was the right thing for the Western societies to do.

 Sudan, Imperialism, and the Mahdi's Holy War